raj24cta/Football-scorebaord-py/README.md

 # Football-scorebaord-py
-Live Football World Cup Scoreboard
+Live Football World Cup Scoreboad
 This is a simple library implementation of a Live Football World Cup Scoreboard.
 It allows you to track ongoing matches, update scores, and retrieve a summary of the matches based on their scores.

 Features